-- Remember, last minute doubts and negativity are quite normal.

-When you hear their nasty little chatter in your ears right before the start of the game, in the huddle or just as you're about to take the snap, RELAX.
+Remember, last minute doubts and negativity are quite normal.
+When you hear their nasty little chatter in your ears right before the start of the meet/event RELAX!!!!
 Do NOT engage the negativity.
 Instead, immediately refocus your concentration on the task at hand.
-Allowing yourself to "jump in" and engage the negative thoughts will tend to get you "emotionally hijacked."
+Allowing yourself to "jump in" to the negative thoughts will tend to get you "emotionally hijacked."
 Negative thinking and doubts are nothing more than brain wave activity.
-They are NOT a prediction of what will happen in the future.
-They are NOT the voice of God channeling through your brain.
-"Change the channel" and refocus on the task at hand.
+They are NOT a prediction of what will happen.
+Change the channel and refocus on the task at hand.